petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 * Learn web technologies, specifically AWS and d3.js

 The last one, in particular, was compelling enough for me to actually make this website.
-After a summer of learning a bit of both data science and software engineering for my fast charging project (see [Research](/research)), I'm beginning to become more interested in both, either as career options or as critical components of a battery-testing-automation startup
+After a summer of learning some both data science and software engineering for my fast charging project (see [Research](/research)), I'm beginning to become more interested in both, either as career options or as critical components of a battery-testing-automation startup